elpatoenlasolas/PromptRouter/README.md

 > Stop overpaying for AI.
 Automatically route every prompt to the cheapest model that meets your quality and speed requirements.

+NOTE: The models mentioned in the repo and/or the app may be outdated, as it has not been maintained for months.
+Please review the latest info in models before creating any API Keys.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![Next.js 14](https://img.shields.io/badge/Next.js-14-black)](https://nextjs.org/)